2. Types of Information Collected.

 - There is no fee to process your verifiable consumer request unless it is excessive.
 In with case we will inform you of the fee before proceeding.

-You will need to prove your identity to us.
+- NOTE: You will need to prove your identity to us.
 If you have no password-protected account with us, you will need to provide us with at least 2 data points which we already maintain about you, and possibly other information and a signed declaration under penalty of perjury if the information maintained about you is of a sensitive nature.
 In some cases, we might not be able to successfully verify your information and in such a case, we will notify you as to why we cannot provide it.
 Note that the information you provide in your request will only be used to verify the request and your identity.

 - Personal Information Sales Opt-Out and Opt-In Rights – California residents who are sixteen years of age or older have the right to dictate that we do not sell their personal information.
 If you opt-in to information sales, either verbally or in writing, you may opt-out at any time.
 Minors are not allowed to use our websites or services and we do not intentionally collect any personal information for or regarding those under the age of eighteen.
 To opt out please contact us using the contact information found at the end of this notice.